SON Ambassador Program

 “I wanted to be an ambassador because I want to become more involved within my program, but also to help other students coming into the program feel welcomed,” Sizemore said.
 “I chose nursing because I have always enjoyed helping those in need, and I want to be able to make a difference within the community.”

 Meet Our Keyser Ambassador

-Jessica Maynard, of Keyser, West Virginia, is a junior in the Bachelor of Science in Nursing (BSN) program.
+Jessica Maynard, of Keyser, West Virginia, is a senior in the Bachelor of Science in Nursing (BSN) program.

 After the Morgantown Campus program was established in Fall 2022, Maynard was selected in Spring 2023 as the Keyser Campus Ambassador.

 “I wanted to become an ambassador to share my passion of nursing with prospective and current students,” Maynard said.
 “I chose to pursue nursing because of the opportunity to make an impact on the lives of patients in need.”

 Maynard was also selected in October 2022 as a WV Area Health Education Centers (AHEC) Rural Health Scholar.